Kathmandu City Day Tour Overview

 Stop 02: Kathmandu Durbar Square

-• Entry Fee: Paid at site unless included
+- Entry Fee: Paid at site by guest

 Stop 03: Swayambhunath Stupa / Monkey Temple

-• Main Attraction: Hilltop Buddhist stupa and valley view
+- Main Attraction: Hilltop Buddhist stupa and valley views

-• Walking Level: Easy to moderate because of stairs
+- Walking Level: Easy to moderate — stairs to the top

-• Entry Fee: Paid at site unless included
+- Entry Fee: Paid at site by guest

 Stop 04: Lunch Break at Local Restaurant